Enroll iOS devices in Intune

 - Setup Assistant enrollment - Factory resets the device, prepares it to run Setup Assistant, and installs the company's policies for the device’s new user.

-- Direct enrollment - Does not factory-reset the device and enrolls the device with a predefined policy.
+- Direct enrollment - Doesn't factory-reset the device and enrolls the device with a predefined policy.
 This method is for devices with no user affinity.

 Learn more about Apple Configurator enrollment.

 Use the Company Portal on DEP-enrolled or Apple Configurator-enrolled devices

-Devices that are configured with user affinity can install and run the Company Portal app to download apps and manage devices.
+Devices configured with user affinity can install and run the Company Portal app to download apps and manage devices.
 After users receive their devices, they must complete a number of additional steps to complete the Setup Assistant and install the Company Portal app.

 User affinity is required to support the following: